Nonuniform-temperature effects on the phase transition in an Ising-like model: Partition function

 \section{Partition function}

-As the local equilibrium assumption in relativistic hydrodynamics is proved to be well-performed \cite{Heinz2001,Luzum2008,Gale2013,Song2007,DU2020hy,Shen2020fi}, we carry on this assumption in our calculation.
-Thus, the partition function of the system is a product of the local partition function of the $\sigma$ field at different $x$.
-In the continuous limit, we have
+As the local equilibrium assumption is proved to be well-performed in the relativistic hydrodynamics \cite{Heinz2001,Luzum2008,Gale2013,Song2007,DU2020hy,Shen2020fi}, we carry on this assumption in our calculation.
+Thus, the probability distribution function of the $\sigma$ field in the temperature-nonuniform system is a product of the local probability distribution function \cite{Stephanov2009} at different position $\bm r$.
+In the continuous limit, the probability distribution function is